 (H) Collectible rents represent the actual maximum amount of rent that can be collected from existing tenants and unoccupied units.

 This presentation format is actually a multi-step information driven report for owners.
 The maximum market rent identifies the absolute perfection in apartment complex operations.
 It identifies the maximum potential rent if every unit is rented at current market rates without any incentives or adjustments.
 The incentives section is really nothing more than total marketing costs to get signatures on leases.
 The adjustment section reflects the inability to keep all the units available 100% of the time.
-So two to four units per month are offline for repairs and upgrades.
+Two to four units per month are offline for repairs and upgrades.
 In addition, group housing has its share of community issues necessitating some form of remedy to existing tenants; especially those that have been with the complex for a long period of time.
 Based on the information provided, owners can identify the source issues with maximizing rental income.

 Summary – Gross and Net Sales